xcart/xcart-docs/_pages/devs_en/basics/twig_guide.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2017-11-10 10:06 +0400'
 title: Custom features with Twig template engine
 identifier: ref_twigguide
-updated_at: 2016-08-31 00:00
-layout: article_with_sidebar
-lang: en
 version: X-Cart 5.3.0 and later
 order: 55
 categories:
   - Developer docs
   - Demo module
+published: true
 ---
 ## Introduction

 This article is a guide to custom extensions and features of the [Twig](http://twig.sensiolabs.org) template engine used in X-Cart 5.3 and later versions.
 The complete documentation to Twig basic features is available at [http://twig.sensiolabs.org/documentation/](http://twig.sensiolabs.org/documentation/).